“There is nothing wrong with you, life is just far harder than you expected.”

 WHEN TROUBLESOME EMOTIONS WON’T GO AWAY.

-When you experience challenging and sad events, moving on and letting go can be difficult.
-These events may include scary and painful experiences, being afraid to stand up to someone, getting a divorce, or losing a loved one.
-They may also cause overwhelming anger and strong reactions, and you may feel like the emotions from the event are still happening, making it hard to forgive no matter how much you try.
+When you face difficult and sad events, moving forward and letting go can be hard.
+These events might include frightening and painful experiences, being afraid to confront someone, going through a divorce, or losing a loved one.
+They can also bring up intense anger and strong reactions, and you may feel like the emotions from the event are still there, making it tough to forgive no matter how much you try.

 Doctors refer to the ongoing reactions to past events as "post-traumatic stress."
 It was previously believed that it only affected soldiers in war or individuals who had been physically harmed.
 However, it is now understood that it can occur in various situations.
-Post-traumatic stress can occur when there is a significant and sudden change in one's life, when experiencing disappointment, or when vital needs essential for survival and well-being are not being met.
-When you ruminate on something or your thoughts and internal conversations go around and around in your head, most likely post-traumatic stress is involved.
+Post-traumatic stress can happen when there is a significant and sudden change in one'sriencing disappointment, or when vital needs essential for survival and well-being are not being met.
+When you ruminate on something or your thoughts and internal conversations go around and around in your head, most likely post-traumatic stress is involved. life, when expe

-The term "Post-Traumatic-Stress originated from soldiers who served in the Vietnam War.
-Upon returning home, they grappled with ongoing issues from their war encounters.
-They often had flashbacks, wherein they re-experience frightening events as if they were occurring in the present.
-They also suffered from nightmares and persistent feelings of fear even after waking up.
-Concentrating became complicated, and they often felt emotionally detached.
-Additionally, they struggled with intense or subdued emotions and found it challenging to form meaningful connections with others.
-These were common but severe symptoms that many soldiers continued to experience long after leaving the battlefield and returning home.
+The term "Post-Traumatic-Stress" originated fromrved in the Vietnam War.
+Upon returning home, they grappled with ongoing issues from their war experiences.
+They often had flashbacks, where they re-experience frightening events as if they were happening now.
+They also suffered from nightmares and persistent feelings of fear even after waking.
+Concentration became difficult, and they often felt emotionally distant.
+Additionally, they struggled with intense or subdued emotions and found it hard to form meaningful connections with others.
+These were common but severe symptoms that many soldiers continued to experience long after leaving the battlefield.
+Soldiers who se and returning h

-It's important to understand that these reactions can occur in anyone who has experienced difficult and upsetting events, not just soldiers.
-They can affect you in different ways and to varying degrees.
-The good news is that there is help and support to help you feel better and return to the present moment instead of living in the heavy shadow of the past.
+It's important to understand that these reactions can happen to anyone who has gone through difficult and upsetting events, not just soldiers.
+They can impact you in different ways and to different degrees.
+The good news is that help and support are available to help you feel better and stay present instead of being consumed by the heavy shadow of the past.

-After World War II, these experiences were labeled as "shell shock."
-After the Korean Conflict, it was termed "battle fatigue."
-However, upon further examination, researchers found that similar reactions, now known as post-traumatic stress, can also occur in people who have undergone less severe but still traumatic events.
-These events could include family tragedies, abusive relationships, domestic violence, common divorces, emotionally and physically abusive childhoods, or any event that evokes intense and overwhelming feelings that cannot be immediately resolved.
+After World War II, these experiences were called "shell shock."
+Following the Korean Conflict, it was known as "battle fatigue."
+However, further research revealed that similar reactions, now called post-traumatic stress, can also happen to individuals who experience less severe but still traumatic events.
+Such events might include family tragedies, abusive relationships, domestic violence, common divorces, emotionally or physically abusive childhoods, or any incident that produces intense and overwhelming feelings that cannot be immediately resolved.

-When you experience prolonged and painful events, you may exhibit unexpected reactions.
-Similarly, unresolved grief from the loss of a loved one or a meaningful relationship may lead to delayed emotional responses.
-These emotions can disrupt daily interactions with family, friends, and colleagues, where you feel affectionate towards your spouse for one moment and then suddenly become unable to tolerate them over a minor annoyance.
-These reactions, caused by post-traumatic stress, can trigger, for example, intense and rapid responses to present situations, which may not seem proportionate to the circumstances.
+When you experience prolonged and painful events, you may have unexpected reactions.
+Likewise, unresolved grief from losing a loved one or ending a meaningful relationship can cause delayed emotional responses.
+These feelings can interfere with daily interactions with family, friends, and coworkers: you might feel affectionate toward your spouse one moment and then suddenly be unable to tolerate them because of them.
+These reactions, stemming from post-traumatic stress, can trigger intense and quick responses to current situations, which might not seem appropriate to the circumstances.

 Many people today experience some form of post-traumatic stress (PTS) in their adult lives.
 This is because modern life can be insensitive despite its many conveniences.
-Adults and children endure losses and painful experiences but keep moving forward.
-Sometimes, without realizing it, life moves so quickly that we try to leave behind the emotional hurts we've gone through.
+Adults and children face losses and painful experiences but keep moving forward.
+Sometimes, without realizing it, life moves so quickly that we try to leave behind the emotional hurts we've endured.
 However, your brain and nervous system remember these hurts.

-When you have symptoms and pain that are hard to explain, doctors and therapists try to figure out what might have happened about a year before.
-Research has found that sometimes, it takes about a year for emotional hurt and pain symptoms to show up after a traumatic event.
-After a long time passes, you might not be able to connect your symptoms to an event or time in the past.
-Many layers of unaddressed emotional conflicts and pain can build up in your nervous system.
-As a result, you might start experiencing emotional distress through dreams, daydreams, repetitive thinking, anxiety, or excessive worrying.
+When you have symptoms and pain that are difficult to explain, doctors and therapists try to determine what might have happened about a year earlier.
+Research shows that sometimes, it takes about a year for emotional wounds and pain symptoms to appear after a traumatic event.
+Over time, you might find it hard to link your symptoms to a specific event or moment in the past.
+Many layers of unresolved emotional conflicts and pain can build up in your nervous system.
+As a result, you might start experiencing emotional distress through dreams, intrusive thoughts, anxiety, or excessive worry.

-In traditional tribal cultures before modern times, it was essential for tribe members, especially warriors, to have adequate time to release their emotions after any traumatic event.
+In traditional tribal cultures prior to modern times, it was essential for tribal members, especially warriors, to have sufficient time to process their emotions following traumatic events.
 This was crucial for their survival.
-Strong and clear-minded leaders were needed during dangerous moments, so it was essential for them not to be affected by past hurts, pain, and feelings of revenge.
+Strong and clear-minded leaders were needed during dangerous moments, so it was essential that they not be affected by past hurts, pain, or feelings of revenge.
 If they had unresolved feelings of grief and anger, it could distract them and make them hesitate when taking necessary risks, potentially putting the entire tribe in danger.
 To prevent tribal members from seeking revenge based on unresolved emotional loss and pain, the tribes had carefully planned rituals, dancing, and unique ceremonies to bring out deep emotions.
 These ceremonies let people acknowledge, release, and resolve deeply hidden hurt and pain.
 It was a way of letting go of emotional damage that could build up over time and potentially turn into dangerous feelings of revenge.

 In the novel Hanta Yo, a conflict arises between the tribal chief and his people.
 The chief recently suffered a terrible loss.
 A rival party took away his wife and children.
 For the chief to regain his ability to be a good leader, the tribe insisted that he fully grieve for many days in a particular shelter.
-They understood that without going through this grieving process, their chief might hold onto feelings of revenge, putting everyone's safety at risk.
+They understood that, without undergoing this grieving process, their chief might harbor feelings of revenge, putting everyone's safety at risk.

-In today's society, when someone's close relative dies, most employees are only given you a day or two off.
+In today's society, when someone's close relative dies, most employees are only given a day or two off.
 You are expected to return to work as soon as possible.
 Unfortunately, modern society has lost the importance of honoring and working with our natural emotional process after working through the grief of traumatic events.
-Instead, you push those traumas deep into your nervous systems without addressing them.
-This creates a lot of pressure and affects how you react to things happening in the present moment, whether with strangers or with the people who are important to you.
+Instead, you push those traumas deep into your nervous system without addressing them.
+This creates significant pressure and affects how you respond to events in the present moment, whether with strangers or with the people who are important to you.

-You are influenced by intense unconscious feelings that can cause trouble in your relationships, with children, and even battles with your bosses at work.
-You try to avoid facing these feelings, but eventually, these unprocessed emotions make themselves known by causing troubling symptoms and problems in different areas of your life.
+You are influenced by intense unconscious feelings that can cause difficulties in your relationships with children and even conflicts with your supervisors at work.
+You try to avoid facing these feelings, but eventually, these unprocessed emotions manifest as troubling symptoms and problems in different areas of your life.

 Sometimes, these problems can come up in situations unrelated to traumatic events.
-By acknowledging and addressing your emotions healthily, you can prevent them from causing further issues and find greater peace and well-being in your life.
+By acknowledging and addressing your emotions in a healthy manner, you can prevent them from causing further issues and find greater peace and well-being in your life.

 EMDR is one of the few evidence-based therapies for emotional troubles from grief and trauma.

-Even though many books and websites tell you how to handle difficult situations and understand your emotions, you can learn a lot about what's wrong and why you react the way you do, but we still find it challenging to change that reaction.
+Although many books and websites offer guidance on handling difficult situations and understanding your emotions, you can learn a great deal about what's wrong and why you react as you do; however, we still find it challenging to change that reaction.
 This struggle happens because we have a lot of emotional pain inside us that we haven't been able to release.
 It has a grip on our brain and nervous system.
 You can feel a volcano inside us that's always ready to explode, even though it might not show on the outside.

 In my first personal EMDR therapy sessions, I worked on addressing the lingering effects of a frightening robbery that occurred in Oakland, CA. I spent a year in talk therapy, which did help me face some of it, but something still didn’t feel “right.”
 Ten years after the event and that treatment, using EMDR therapy, I was able to focus on that specific memory and its impact on me specifically.
 It is common for individuals who have experienced traumatic events to deny or overlook the effects it has on them.

 After that event and the following ten years, I noticed that I would feel tense whenever I saw young men dressed similarly to my attackers.
 Driving past the street where it happened made me feel uneasy, so I would take detours to avoid going near that place.
 I became increasingly hypervigilant on public city streets.
 I sometimes woke up in a sweat at night and didn’t know why.
-I had become accustomed to the sudden rushes of adrenaline and lingering fears, even when walking in safe and well-lit areas at night.
+I had become accustomed to sudden surges of adrenaline and lingering fears, even when walking in safe, well-lit areas at night.
 This became a part of who I was.

 Ten years later, during my first EMDR sessions, I finally confronted the intense fear that had been unconsciously buried inside me.
 It was an intense experience, but it brought me great relief.
-By the third session, I noticed that I no longer felt scared when turning off the light before bed.
+By the third session, I no longer felt scared when turning off the light before bed.

 I was surprised to realize that I had been feeling scared without even noticing it.
 I thought it was normal to live this way, but I realized it wasn't.
 Feeling scared every night for ten years had become familiar, but it wasn't normal.
-Thanks to the EMDR sessions, many positive changes occurred.
+As a result of the EMDR sessions, many positive changes occurred.
 I stopped having scary nightmares and sweaty night terrors.
 I was no longer triggered when I saw young men dressed like muggers.

 After completing a series of EMDR sessions, I could recall the whole event without feeling numb or scared.
 I could even drive past the place where it happened without feeling afraid.
-It became a memory of something terrible that had happened, and it was over.
-I doubt I will ever “like that it happened” but it was like waking up from a long, bad dream.
+It became a memory of a terrible event, and it was over.
+I doubt I will ever “like that it happened,” but it was like waking up from a long, bad dream.

 Many people have similar experiences after undergoing EMDR therapy.
 It's important to remember that not all cases of post-traumatic stress can be fully addressed in just a few sessions, although many can.
 The severity or extent of the trauma and the age at which it occurred all influence the duration of the therapy.
-EMDR can often help to expedite the healing process compared to other types of treatment and symptoms.
+EMDR can often expedite the healing process compared with other treatments and reduce symptoms.
 Individuals who have had issues such as sadness, anxiety, panic, depression, nightmares, and emotional outbursts have not.
 In many cases, these reactions recede or are significantly reduced.

-One client had a fear of speaking up in meetings, after EMDR sessions, she was surprised after she spoke up in a business meeting.
+One client had a fear of speaking up in meetings.
+After EMDR sessions, she was surprised when she spoke up in a business meeting.
 She noticed something different - she didn't have a panic like she used to have before EMDR sessions.
-It was the first time she spoke up and addressed a problem that had been bothering her for a long time.
+It was the first time she spoke up and addressed a problem that had long bothered her.
 The feelings of fear from her past traumatic experiences were stuck in her nervous system.
-They caused her to feel scared whenever she had to talk to a friendly group of people.
+They made her feel anxious whenever she had to speak to a friendly group of people.
 But now, those feelings were gone.
 Instead of being haunted by reactions to things that had happened in her past, she could focus on dealing with the conflicts she was facing in the present.

-Clients who have success with EMDR often notice changes when they realize that their symptoms have disappeared.
-They no longer struggle to control their strong emotions, and the intense feelings they used to have don't affect them as much.
-They can respond more to the current situation and worry less about lingering fears from the past.
+Clients who find success with EMDR often notice that their symptoms have disappeared.
+They no longer struggle to control intensehe powerful feelings they once experienced don't impact them as much.
+They can respond more effectively to the present and worry less about old fears from the past. emotions, and t

 Researchers are currently studying why EMDR is so helpful for trauma caused by emotional events.
 There are different ideas about why it works.
 One hypothesis is that EMDR activates a healing process in the brain, like during REM (Rapid Eye Movement) dream sleep.
-When we dream, our eyes move under our eyelids as our brain tries to manage and process the daily worries and fears from our past experiences.
+When we dream, our eyes move beneath our eyelids as our brain attempts to process daily worries and fears from past experiences.
 If someone doesn't get enough sleep and misses out on REM sleep for several days, it can make them mentally unstable, even if they aren't physically tired.
 Their unresolved worries and emotions can affect their mental well-being.
 EMDR might be doing something similar, but while the person is awake.

 When trauma becomes trapped in our nervous system, it can lead to fearful thoughts or beliefs.
-For instance, following a mugging incident, I believed that "I don't know how to stand up for myself."
-I was convinced of the truth of this belief because whenever I thought about it about the mugging, I would experience nervousness.
-However, after undergoing EMDR therapy, something remarkable occurred.
+For example, after a mugging, I believed, "I don't know how to stand up for myself."
+I was convinced this was true because whenever I thought about the mugging, I would feel nervous.
+However, after undergoing EMDR therapy, something remarkable happened.
 I could think of the phrase "I don't know how to stand up for myself" without experiencing that intense reaction.
 And the statement no longer felt true.
 My new belief about myself became "I can stand up for myself and others."
-Initially, when I uttered this new phrase, I didn't honestly believe it.
-Yet, upon completing the therapy, I was surprised to discover that it felt natural and genuine.
-I realized that I now understand personal boundaries better and know better when to take action for my well-being and that of others.
+At first, when I said this new phrase, I didn't truly believe it.
+But after completing the therapy, I was surprised to find that it felt natural.
+I realized that I now understand personal boundaries better and know when to take action to protect my well-being and that of others. and genuine.

 Dr. Shapiro, the creator of EMDR, uses a metaphor of food digestion to explain the healing process of the brain and nervous system.
 When you eat, food gets broken down into different parts for growth, energy, and waste, and your body's metabolic system knows what to do; our nervous system similarly processes emotions.
 Your brain and nervous system knows what to do if you know how to help it.
-But when trauma occurs, feelings can get locked up, like undigested food causing discomfort.
-EMDR helps unlock these trapped feelings and releases them to our nervous system, which knows how to process and use them until they are all digested.
+But when trauma occurs, feelings can get locked up, like undigested food, causing discomfort.
+EMDR helps unlock these trapped feelings and releases them to the nervous system, which processes and uses them until they are fully integrated.
 This allows us to feel more alive and refreshed in the present moment.

 EMDR therapy in psychotherapy is beneficial in two crucial ways.
-Firstly, it helps to release trapped trauma from the nervous system, similar to how our bodies digest food.
+Firstly, it helps release trapped trauma from the nervous system, analogous to how the body digests food.
 This process allows our nervous system to process and use up those locked-up feelings.
-Secondly, it assists in replacing negative beliefs about ourselves with realistic positive ones, based on our natural human instinct to survive and thrive.
+Secondly, it helps replace negative self-beliefs with realistic, positive ones, grounded in our innate human instinct to survive and thrive.

-If you want to learn more about the formal research on EMDR, you can read Getting Past Your Past by Francine Shapiro, PhD.
-This book contains more in-depth information.
-Previous psychotherapy has been shown to make EMDR more effective.
-Note that it is not necessary to have had therapy before trying EMDR.
+If you want to learn more about the scientific research on EMDR, you can read Getting Past Your Past by Francine Shapiro, PhD.
+This book provides more detailed information.
+Previous psychotherapy has been shown to increase the effectiveness of EMDR.
+Keep in mind that it is not necessary to have had therapy before trying EMDR.

 In my practice, I use psychotherapy with EMDR to help men and women with different challenges.
 Some of these challenges include problems with their relationships, like codependency, or issues in their marriage or divorce.
 Others may have trouble controlling their anger and have outbursts, while some adults have experienced abuse as children.
-I also work with people going through career changes, have low self-esteem, panic attacks, depression, or have survived violent assaults, including rape.
-These are problems that many of us face, and sometimes, we feel like we have to live with the symptoms.
+I also work with people going through career changes, who have low self-esteem, panic attacks, depression, or who have survived violent assaults, including rape.
+These are problems that many of us face, and sometimes we feel compelled to live with the symptoms.
 But with EMDR therapy, things can get better.

 "My wife is thankful for EMDR because it has greatly affected my temper.
 I'm not as easily irritated when interacting with my family anymore." - John D.